-- 1) Students with CGPA> 6.0 will be permitted to 'Audit' a course.
+- a) Students with CGPA> 6.0 will be permitted to 'Audit' a course.
 A course can be audited provided the course is offered in the semester as a credit course for others, and there is no slot clash.
-Prior permission of the Instructor is required. - 2) Audit courses would be restricted to a maximum of two (2) courses per student in the entire period of the programme. - 3) The instructor would award the 'AU' grade, if the attendance is satisfactory and additional requirements, as set out by the instructor, are met.
+Prior permission of the Instructor is required. - b) Audit courses would be restricted to a maximum of two (2) courses per student in the entire period of the programme. - c) The instructor would award the 'AU' grade, if the attendance is satisfactory and additional requirements, as set out by the instructor, are met.
 If the attendance and performance is not satisfactory, the instructor will award 'No Grade'.
-The grade 'AU' does not carry any grade points and therefore does not figure in SGPA/ CGPA calculations. - 4) The course successfully completed in Audit mode will be reflected in the Semester Grade Card, Grade Certificate and the Transcript as Audit Course.
+The grade 'AU' does not carry any grade points and therefore does not figure in SGPA/ CGPA calculations.
+However, students who have earned grade in Audit courses attending all the components of examination and evaluation can also be considered for credit in case of requirement. - d) The course successfully completed in Audit mode will be reflected in the Semester Grade Card, Grade Certificate and the Transcript as Audit Course.